ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 * `t(v)` will return a 1-by-p matrix where v is a p-dimensional vector in **R**;

 * In `a%*%b`, if a or b is a p-dimensional vector, it will be automatically treated as a p-by-1 matrix.
-If the dimension of this matrix multiplication is non-conformable (e.g., 1-by-p multiplied by 1-by-p), the **R** operator will return the inner product (a scalar) of a and b.
+If the dimension of this matrix multiplication is non-conformable (e.g., 1-by-p multiplied by 1-by-p), the **R** operator will return the inner product (a scalar) of a and b;

+* A is a 3-dimensional array and a is a scalar, `A[,,1] <- a` will not generate an error message in **R**, instead, each entry of `A[,,1]` will be changed to a.

-### Tricks that can avoid potential matrix operation errors
+### Tricks that might be helpful

+The main idea of the following two tricks is to ensure that any matrices in matrix operatioins will not be coerced into **R** vectors.

 #### 1. Use "drop = FALSE" when selecting subarrays